technomancy/leiningen/doc/PLUGINS.md

 Tasks without a <tt>project</tt> argument will be able to be run from anywhere.

-Note that Leiningen is an implied dependency of all plugins; you don't need to explicitly list it in the project.clj file.
-You also don't need to list Clojure or Contrib, but you will be locked into using the same version of Clojure that Leiningen is using.
-So for instance, if your plugin depends on defprotocol, then you should make it clear in your documentation that it only works with Leiningen 1.2.0 and higher.

 The "lein help" task will display the first line of the task function's docstring as a summary.
 Then "lein help $TASK" will use the task function's full docstring for detailed help.
 The function's